The atomics are the base of the C++ memory model. Per default, sequential consistency is applied.

 - There is a global order of all operations on all threads.

-The operations take place on atomics and so, they are atomic.
+The operations take place on atomics, and so they are atomic.
 By default, sequential consistency applies.
 But the question is.
 In which order can the statements take place?

-The first guarantee of the sequential consistency is that the instruction will be executed in the order of the source code.
+The first guarantee of sequential consistency is that the instruction will be executed in the order of the source code.
 That is easy.
 No store operation can overtake a load operation.

 We’re not done with our riddle right now.
-What is still missing, is to look at the different interleaving executions of the two threads.
+What is still missing is to look at the different interleaving executions of the two threads.
 So the following six interleavings of the two threads are possible.